 Sutton in Clay County, Nebraska — The American Midwest (Upper Plains)

 Location.
-40° 36.652′ N, 97° 51.504′ W. Marker is in Sutton, Nebraska, in Clay County.
-Marker is on East Ash Street east of North Saunders Avenue, on the right when traveling east.
+40° 36.599′ N, 97° 51.563′ W. Marker is in Sutton, Nebraska, in Clay County.
+Memorial is at the intersection of North Saunders Avenue and East Cedar Street, on the right when traveling north on North Saunders Avenue.
 Touch for map.
-Marker is in Sutton City Park.
 Marker is in this post office area: Sutton NE 68979, United States of America.
+Touch for directions.

 Other nearby markers.
 At least 1 other marker is within walking distance of this marker.
-The Soldier's Monument (about 400 feet away, measured in a direct line).
+Sutton (about 400 feet away, measured in a direct line).

 Credits.
 This page was last revised on June 16, 2016.
-This page originally submitted on October 15, 2014, by Bill Kirchner of Tucson, Arizona.
-This page has been viewed 333 times since then and 2 times this year.
-Photos: 1, 2. submitted on October 15, 2014, by Bill Kirchner of Tucson, Arizona.
-3. submitted on October 16, 2014. • Andrew Ruppenstein was the editor who published this page.
+It was originally submitted on October 15, 2014, by Bill Kirchner of Tucson, Arizona.
+This page has been viewed 380 times since then and 4 times this year.
+Photos: 1, 2, 3. submitted on October 15, 2014, by Bill Kirchner of Tucson, Arizona. • Bernard Fisher was the editor who published this page.